BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * Adds all legendaries + uniques (weapons, grenade mods, class mods, shields, oz kits) into the global "legendary" loot pools, so you'll start seeing those much more frequently.
+* Loot will skew much more rare, in general.
+You should expect to see those legendaries/uniques far more frequently than in vanilla TPS.
+* Glitch weapons spawn in the main game
 * Makes Moonstones drop 2x more often
 * Luneshine weapons will drop in all world drop pools (this is identical to some functionality in UCP)